0x474552/discord-ts/README.md

 The runtime keeps command and event loading explicit so new projects stay easy to read, bundle, and debug.

+Feel free to fork and contribute to this repository if you think you can improve certain aspects of the files and codes that will ultimately benefit other people!

 ## What this template includes

 - Slash command registry in `src/commands/index.ts`